 But now, why should we bother making the effort to step outside past explanations?
 Well, there is no harm in setting aside our preconceptions for a moment.
-(That’s what happens in any brainstorming session, and it’s almost the only way to achieve a fresh perspective on any issue.). . . and here are some reasons why this particular issue could benefit from some re-evaluation:
+(That’s what happens in any brainstorming session, and it’s almost the only way to achieve a fresh perspective on any issue.)
+And here are some reasons why this particular doctrine could benefit from some re-evaluation:

 1) We live in a secular, modern world; idols are not worshiped in a religious or superstitious way anymore.

 3) A thorough investigation of the Scriptures points easily to the “abomination of desolation” phrase as an ancient way of referring to the superior weapons of destruction that are a standard feature in modern warfare.
 If this is closer to the correct interpretation, then we should, in these Last Days, be aware of it and try to understand the reasoning behind it.

 Let us endeavor then to view this mystery from a fresh perspective by checking out the following “clues” based on Scripture, historical example, and even just plain common sense:

 CLUE # 1 “Abomination” = idol?

 This word “abomination” doesn’t have to refer to idols; it’s anything abhorrent to God, e.g. “a false balance”, “he that soweth discord”, the unclean animals of Leviticus 11, etc. Jesus Himself said, “That which is highly esteemed among men is abomination in the sight of God.”
 (Luke 16:15) A general definition like that could surely include these horrible, death-dealing inventions of modern times, these weapons that are so “highly esteemed among men”.